 - While on your Android device, launch the Chrome app and go to myactivity.google.com.
 If using an iOS device, you can get to the site through the Safari app as well.

-- Tap on the Choose more icon (three vertically stacked horizontal lines) and select Delete Activity by.
+- Tap on the Choose more icon (three vertically stacked horizontal lines) and select Delete Activity by (as seen above).

 - Just below the “Delete by Date” section, tap the drop down arrow and select All Time to delete it all.